Conformal dynamics at infinity for groups with contracting elements: Conical and Myrberg points

+Starting from a family $\f$ of quasi-lines as in (\ref{SystemFDefIntro}), the construction of the projection complex $\p_K(\f)$ records no information from those lines in $\f$.
+The quasi-tree of spaces $\QT$ is a blown-up version of $\p_K(\f)$, so that it contains isometrically embedded copies of quasi-lines in $\f$. {It is exercise to verify that the Gromov boundary $\partial \QT$ as a set is surjective to the union of $\partial \PC$ and the vertex set $\f$:

+though this map is not necessarily continuous with respect to the obvious topology on the target.
+Note that the non-injectivity only comes from collapsing the two endpoints of each quasi-line $X \in \f$ to be one corresponding vertex $X$ in $\PC$. }

-For completeness, we state a similar result for the quasi-tree of spaces $\QT$, which recovers the collapsed vertex spaces in $\f$, the set of axes of contracting elements. \begin{cor} Under the assumption of Lemma \ref{EmbedGromov}, there is a continuous map $\Phi$ from the Gromov boundary $\partial_G \QT$ of the quasi-tree of spaces $\QT$ into $[\pU]$ so that \begin{enumerate} \item the image is the set $[\Lambda_r^F(G)]$ of $(r, F)$-conical points, \item the map $\Phi$ fails to be injective only at fixed points of pinched contracting elements. \end{enumerate} \end{cor} \begin{proof} By the construction of quasi-tree of spaces, there are two types of such a sequence.
+\begin{cor} Under the assumption of Lemma \ref{EmbedGromov}, there is a continuous embedding $\Phi$ from the Gromov boundary $\partial \QT$ into $[\Lambda_r^F(Go)]$. \end{cor} \begin{proof} By the construction of $\QT$, there are two types of sequences $ u_n\in \QT$ tending to Gromov boundary.
 Either the corresponding vertices $\bar u_n$ are unbounded in the original projection complex $\PC$ or $u_n$ are eventually contained in one vertex space, i.e.: an axis $U$ in $\f$.
 The former case has been dealt in Lemma \ref{EmbedGromov}.
+In the latter case, $U$ is a axis of non-pinched contracting element in $\U$ with distinct endpoints $[U^-]\ne [U^+]$.
+Let $\Phi(\xi)$ be the corresponding $[U^-]$ or $[U^+]$ to which $u_n$ converges.